 First, I have a 6-quart crockpot, and my raw apples completely filled it to the top.
 They cooked down by more than half, leaving me with a little less than 3 quarts of applesauce.

 Second, homemade applesauce doesn’t have the same consistency of store-bought applesauce.
 I think this is a good thing, but if you’re not used to it, you may be surprised.
-If you want it to be really smooth (why would you?!), you can purée the applesauce or put it through a food mill or grinder.
+If you want it to be really smooth (why would you?!), you can purée the applesauce or put it through a food grinder, food mill, or food processor.
 If you ruin your applesauce in that way, we can’t be friends any more.

 Third, there will most likely be a thin liquid atop your applesauce.
 Leave the lid off of the crockpot if you want to get rid of that.